thegetty/occasional-papers-5/content/about.md

 </switch>
 </svg>
 {{< /q-class >}}

-This publication was created using Quire™, a multiformat publishing tool from Getty.

-This publication has been funded by the President’s International Council, J. Paul Getty Trust.

 This text of this work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International Public License](https://creativecommons.org/licenses/by-nc/4.0/).
 The cover image is reproduced with the permission of the rights holder acknowledged in the caption and is expressly excluded from the CC BY-NC license covering the rest of this publication.
 The image may not be reproduced, copied, transmitted, or manipulated without consent from the owner, who reserves all rights.